andrewmcwattersandco/git-fetch-file/README.md

 : Overwrite files with local changes.
 Without this flag, files with local modifications are skipped.

 `--save`
-: Update commit hashes in `.git-remote-files` for branch/tag references that have moved.
+: Update commit hashes in `.git-remote-files` for branch references that have moved.
+This is particularly useful when tracking branches (added with `-b/--branch`) to get the latest commits.
+Files tracking specific commit hashes or tags remain unchanged.

 `--dry-run`
 : Show what would be fetched without actually downloading files.